react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-lifecycle.md

 ## React Navigation lifecycle events

-Now that we understand how React lifecycle methods work in React Navigation, let's answer the question we asked at the beginning: "How do we find out that a user is leaving (blur) it or coming back to it (focus)?"
+Now that we understand how React lifecycle methods work in React Navigation, let's answer an important question: "How do we find out that a user is leaving (blur) it or coming back to it (focus)?"

-React Navigation emits events to screen components that subscribe to them.
-We can listen to `focus` and `blur` events to know when a screen comes into focus or goes out of focus respectively.

-Example:
+To detect when a screen gains or loses focus, we can listen to `focus` and `blur` events:

 <Tabs groupId="config" queryString="config">
 <TabItem value="static" label="Static" default>